-Many vehicles don’t have a good place to mount an amplifier so it’s essential to be creative in order to keep your amps protected from damage and to keep your installation neat and clean looking.
-That’s where I come in – I want to share with you the solution I’ve come up with over the years.
+Many vehicles don’t have a good place to mount an amplifier so it’s essential to be creative to keep your amps protected from damage and to keep your installation neat and clean-looking.

 - 1 Basic amp rack how-to steps: infographic guide

-- 2 Make a tools list (and other things to know before you begin)
+- 2 Your tools list and things to know first

 - 5 Your shopping list and tips